tanaymeh/leaf-disease-detection/README.md

 trainer.valid_one_cycle()
 ```

-The code in this repository is pretty self-sufficient if you have had some experience with pytorch using image data and fine-tuning pre-trained image models.
+The code in this repository is pretty self-explanatory only if you have some experience with pytorch using image data and fine-tuning pre-trained image models.

 ## Training the Model